 “I don’t like beets”!
 That was my darling son’s response when I told him I had made Sweet Beet Cookies.
 I thought sandwiching the word beet between sweet and cookie would serve as sufficient enough distraction for Kenya.
 Not so much.
 And since I never want to trick my kids into eating foods that are good for them and hope they learn to love them on their own, simply calling this recipe something like Red Cookies was out of the question.

 But if the name itself wasn’t a selling point, the site of these cookies was.
 As soon as Kenya actually saw them, his eyes lit up.
 “They’re beautiful,” he said.
 “I love beets!”
 As Kenya will now attest, not only are these cookies gorgeous, perfectly sweet and super crunchy, they’re also packed with folates and vitamin C. They’re the kind of treats that make everyone happy.
 Beet that!

-3. Using your hands, add the beets to the flour mixture coating the beet pieces with the flour.
+- Using your hands, add the shredded beets to the flour mixture and toss to coat.

-5. Form the smooth, sweet beet dough into a flat rectangular disk and roll it out 1/2 inch thick on parchment paper or a dry clean surface.
+- Form the smooth, sweet beet dough into a flat disk and roll it out to 1/2 inch thick on parchment paper or a dry clean surface.